Throughout human history, babies and mothers have slept together,

 In their recent meta-analysis of European case-control studies, Robert Carpenter and his colleagues (2013) note that risk factors don't just add up, they multiply.
 As as result, "infants with multiple risk factors are likely to be at a far greater risk than is generally supposed."

-What about bedsharing on a safe sleeping surface with a healthy, sober, non-smoking parent?
+What about sleeping on a safe surface with a healthy, sober, non-smoking parent?

 • The sleeping surface is a firm mattress or mat pushed away from the wall and all other furniture